 - Punny Name / Lost in Translation: In the original Japanese version, Green's Granbull is nicknamed "ブルー (Bull)".
 The pun is here is that Green 's name, when written in katakana, is written exactly the same as Snubbull's Japanese name, Bull.
 The only reason that we know that it even has a nickname is from Netkun and the fact that Green calls her Granbull "Bull" even after evolving.
 This was not caught by translators and all official English translations refer to Bull by its species name.

 "Humans and Pokémon can live together!
 I know it!"

 She's the first main character in the manga not to be based on a game protagonist.
 Yellow appears in her own individual arc on a quest to find Red, who has mysteriously gone missing, and ends up defeating Lance.
 Her first Pokémon was a Rattata nicknamed Ratty caught by—you guessed it—Red.
 Her "starter" then was Red's Pikachu, Pika, and her "starter" now is her own Pikachu, Chuchu.

-- Achilles' Heel: Using her powers too much will makes her tired and causes her to go to sleep immediately.
+- Achilles' Heel: Using her powers too much will make her tired and cause her to go to sleep immediately.

 - Action Girl: Her first major arc chronicled her coming to terms with being a battler despite her gentle personality.

 - Badass Adorable: Kind hearted and demure, but her bond with her Pokémon can make them rapidly shoot up in powerlevels.